 Why should we use it?

 When you are looking to generate leads, while LinkedIn recommends InMail, it works in numerous other ways.
 You can use InMail as a way to promote webinars, as well as other content like ebooks.
-If you’re concerned as to the efficacy of this, the Open Rates outcomes reached 13% according to a GE case study on sponsored InMails back in 2013.
+If you’re concerned as to the efficacy of this, the open rates outcomes reached 13% according to a GE case study on sponsored InMails back in 2013.
 As far as managing your own campaigns, rather than having LinkedIn do it for you, you are now able to get the same sort of adjustability and reactivity as a sponsored update campaign.
-The many benefits of this can give you the opportunity to adjust the messaging to your specific target audience, meaning that you will always get the best possible outcome.
+The many benefits of this can give you the opportunity to adjust the messaging to your specific target audience, increasing your chances of generating more leads and new customers.

-As with any email campaign, there can be numerous positives and negatives…
+As with any traditional email or advertising campaign, there can be numerous positives and negatives…

 - Like an email campaign, there are personalisation options.
 This gives you that additional personability.
 Long gone are the days where you can greet someone with a generic “hello.”